Gilgit-Baltistan

 By holding Nagar team to 71 runs, as Diamer attempted to reach the 161-run goal, the squad won the T20 match by 9 wickets.

-The administration of Gilgit-Baltistan intends to foster stadium culture in order to develop indigenous cricket talent in GB, according to Chief Secretary Gilgit-Baltistan Mohyuddin Ahmad Wani.
+The administration of Gilgit-Baltistan intends to foster stadium culture to develop indigenous cricket talent in GB, according to Chief Secretary Gilgit-Baltistan Mohyuddin Ahmad Wani.

 “We anticipate that athletes from this area will compete for Pakistan in international competitions.
 We also aim to develop the region’s tourism potential, which will boost local communities’ economies and provide jobs for residents just outside their doors,” he continued speaking about the event.

-In February 2021, breath-taking photos of the Pissan ground became popular on social media, as prompting the decision to build a cricket stadium, as a consequence.
+In February 2021, breathtaking photos of the Pissan ground became popular on social media, prompting the decision to build a cricket stadium.

-Cricket played in the mountains of Rakaposhi will definitely be a treat for all cricket lovers.
-Tourists present at the inauguration of Pissan Cricket Stadium also expressed their gratitude to the government of Gilgit-Baltistan for offering such healthy activities for people of the area and also for the outside visitors.
+Cricket played in the mountains of Rakaposhi will be a treat for all cricket lovers.
+Tourists at the inauguration of Pissan Cricket Stadium also expressed their gratitude to the government of Gilgit-Baltistan for offering such healthy activities for people of the area and outside visitors.

 About the Author: Marium Qureshi